-This program will be lead by distinguished marine scientist, Dr. Olaf Meynecke.
+Your program leader will be the distinguished marine expert, Dr. Olaf Meynecke.
 Dr. Olaf is a leading scientist in the field of marine ecology.
-He studied Environmental Science in Germany, specializing in Biology, and worked as a scientific coordinator for the European Union before moving to Australia where he completed a PhD in Marine Biology.
-During his research career he has worked on bull sharks with National Geographic and collected samples from humpback whales using drones.
-Olaf has organized marine research expeditions in Australia, New Zealand, and Thailand and is the founder and CEO of Humpbacks & High-rises Inc., an organization dedicated to the protection of marine mammals.
-Olaf is very passionate about his work and enjoys exploring and sharing his knowledge.
+He studied Environmental Science in Germany, specializing in Biology, and worked as a scientific coordinator for the European Union before moving to Australia, where he completed his PhD in Marine Biology.
 To learn more about Dr. Olaf, click here.

 Often dreamed about, rarely visited: one of the seven natural wonders of the world.
 Stretching for more than 1,400 miles, Australia’s Great Barrier Reef is the world’s largest coral reef ecosystem.
 Comprising of more than 3000 individual reefs and over 600 islands, the reef is home to more than 1600 species of fish and 600 types of coral.
 There is no better place in the world to study marine biology.
 This expedition will place you amongst the privileged few that have snorkeled, dived, swam and slept in one of the greatest underwater treasures on the planet with world-leading marine biologists.

 Dwarf Minke Whales